OuhscBbmc/redcap-manual-v1/external/mosio.md

 1. Configure Mosio Settings:

    * Enter your Mosio API credentials in the module settings.
-     (This is done by the REDCap admin)
+     (This is done by the REDCap admin.)

    * Configure the messaging parameters, such as sender ID and message templates.